Find a therapist for narcissism and explore effective therapies to foster self-awareness and improve relationships with help from Circles.

 Exploring the Role of Support Groups in NPD Treatment

-Support groups like Circles can be a powerful tool in the treatment of NPD as group members can challenge each other’s perspectives, offer validation, encouragement and accountability.
-Groups offer the normalization of vulnerability; help foster empathy for other people’s experiences and present a way for individuals to practice healthy communication skills.
+Support groups like Circles can be a powerful tool in treating NPD.
+Group members challenge each other’s perspectives and offer validation, encouragement, and accountability.
+These groups normalize vulnerability and help foster empathy.
+They also provide a safe space to practice healthy communication skills.

 Understanding the Impact of Narcissism on Relationships